The ASIS&T Award for Research in Information Science was established in 1984 and is administered by the ASIS&T Awards & Honors Committee.

 8. Presentation of the Award

-8.2 The award shall be presented to the winner(s) by the ASIS&T President at the banquet of the annual meeting of the Society.
+8.2 The award shall be presented to the winner(s) by the ASIS&T President at the banquet of the ASIS&T annual meeting.

 9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology and the Association website.
 In addition, press releases will be sent to the winner’s employer and local newspapers and other people/agencies suggested by the winner.
 Publicity is the responsibility of ASIS&T Headquarters.

-10.2 Nominations must be submitted to ASIS&T Headquarters by June 15.
-All nominations submitted shall be acknowledged upon receipt.
+10.2 Nominations must be submitted using the electronic submission page by June 15.

-10.3 Selection shall be made and the ASIS&T President, the chair of the Awards & Honors Committee and the ASIS&T Executive Director shall be notified by August 1.
+10.3 Selection shall be made and the winner of the award, the nominator, the ASIS&T President, the Chair of the Awards & Honors Committee and the ASIS&T Executive Director shall be notified by August 31.